-WLD 1003 Gas Shielded Arc Welding / 3 credits (6 lab)
+WLD 1003 Gas Shielded Arc Welding

 The course provides students with practice in the MIG and TIG welding processes.
 Instruction is given in the set-up and use of these two commonly used welding processes.
 Safety is taught in the shop relating to machines and material used.
 Additional instruction is provided in the use of cutting torches, grinders, etc.